 In the Search Engine Optimization Evergreen content is not a new topic.
 Search engines rate websites based on many factors.
 Some of these are, for example, traffic, page views, length of stay, and sensibly used keywords.
 A good content-related concept of a website will be interesting for users over a long period of time and at the same time cover relevant keywords in the long term without doing keyword stuffing.

-The values for traffic, page views and length of stay are expected to be at a constant level with Evergreen Content, while the bounce rates are low because the content stimulates users to read and the need for information is satisfied.
-An important side aspect are links or references to this website that are created naturally.
-Plus: If the content is interesting for users, it is also spread on social media , which can provide positive user signals to search engines.
+The values for traffic, page views, and length of stay are expected to be at a constant level with Evergreen Content, while the bounce rates are low because the content stimulates users to read and the need for information is satisfied.
+An important side aspect is links or references to this website that are created naturally.
+Plus: If the content is interesting for users, it is also spread on social media, which can provide positive user signals to search engines.

 Another aspect of evergreen content can be to strengthen the reputation of the website or company.
 Expertise can be built up through useful content: Users trust a provider of products and services if they act competently and have specialist knowledge that they can convey in an understandable way.
 Evergreen content can therefore also be seen as a branding factor to set itself apart from its competitors in terms of content.
 A hypothetical example that takes both aspects into account is a website that sells lights.
 In this case, evergreen content would be an article that explains technical aspects when installing luminaires or their protection class for outdoor use.
 At the same time, this website conveys a certain amount of expertise that benefits users.